SageLovedayy/sorting_algorithms/README.md

-# Sorting Algorithms in C
+# 0x1B.
+C - Sorting algorithms & Big O

 This repository contains C implementations of various sorting algorithms as part of the 0x1B project on Sorting algorithms and Big O notation.
 The project involves implementing the Bubble sort, Insertion sort, Selection sort, and Quick sort algorithms.
 Each sorting algorithm has a specific function that sorts an array of integers or a doubly linked list of integers in ascending order.